-When loading your horse saddle bags on your saddle, equal size, equal weight and equal weight distribution of your saddlebags is vital.
-Remember, your horse saddlebags are dead weight and, therefore, cannot adjust themselves in the saddle like a rider.
+When loading your western or endurance saddle bags on your saddle, having equal size, equal weight and equal weight distribution of your saddlebags is vital.
+Remember, your saddlebags are dead weight and, therefore, cannot adjust themselves in the saddle like a rider.

-Equal weight.
-Once loaded, weigh each side of your packs to ensure they are within a few ounces of each other.
-A scale, such as the TrailMAX™ Packers Scale, is easy to read, lightweight and designed to allow one person to be able to weigh items, such as saddlebags, without assistance.
+EQUAL WEIGHT: Once loaded, weigh each side of your packs to ensure they are within a few ounces of each other.
+A scale, such as the TrailMAX Packers Scale, is easy to read, lightweight and designed to allow one person to be able to weigh items, such as saddlebags, without assistance.

 Using horn bags for heavier gear (such as water, camera, binoculars, etc.) puts more of the load over the front quarters, where the horse can carry it better, rather than in your horse saddle bags behind the saddle.